 Autumn in Kyoto is a special time.
 Granted that any time of year is beautiful in Kyoto, but fall is especially lovely.
-Let’s find out what makes the old capital such a foliage-charmer during this colorful time of year.
+Let’s discover the best places for fall colors in Kyoto.

 Kyoto’s best autumn leaves

 Get your camera ready!
 Here are our top picks for places to see the koyo or colored leaves in Kyoto:

 Renowned for its springtime cherry blossom, Kiyomizu-dera Temple with its high deck views and long history may also be the #1 spot to hit for those famous autumn leaves.
 It will definitely be crowded but it will also prove to be a gorgeous autumn experience.
 Try to avoid the rush of crowds by visiting in the very early morning or on weekdays.

 With a similar ambiance to Kiyomizu-dera Temple, Tofuku-ji Temple will entrance you with its canopy of crimson and gold leaves.
 You’ll be able to see the surrounding forest from the observation deck.
 Once you’ve admired the trees from above be sure to go for a walk through the grounds for yet another charming view.